The expert's view

 Alternatives to the big names include mini “retro” consoles that became popular a couple of years ago and Android-based boxes.
 We'll look at whether they are worth considering.

-Want the short version?
+But, for now, want the short version?
 For families and those with barely enough time to play games, the Nintendo Switch is the obvious choice.
 It has the easiest parental controls, its best games are suitable for a wide age range and you can happily use it in five-minute chunks.

 Hardcore gamers should choose out the Xbox One X. It's the most powerful home console by some margin, and has a 4K Blu-ray drive as a sweetener.
 The Standard PlayStation 4 is a happy middle-ground.
 It costs less than either, and has the best line-up of exclusive games if you are not a Nintendo die-hard.